SPDX-License-Identifier: BSD-2-Clause

 self._step = OTPGenerator.validate_step(current_step)

-except OTPGeneratorException as exp:
+except OTPGeneratorError as err:

-raise OTPStateException(exp.args[0]) from None
+raise OTPStateError(err.args[0]) from err

 self._current_digest = None